Dog friendly pubs restaurants and cafés

 Travelling with cats

-Many dog friendly accommodation providers will also welcome your cat too.
-Just check with the place you've chosen before you book.
+Believe it or not, you are more than welcome to bring along your kitty on a cat friendly holiday in Scotland.
+Many dog friendly accommodation providers will also welcome your cat too - just make sure you check with the place you've chosen before you book.